 - Communication in person and control.
 Meeting in person is the best solution to make a strategic decision.
 Getting to a contractor’s office is way easier within the same country as travel times are shorter and no visa and passport-related issues.
 Under the pandemic restrictions, there are no problems with quarantine and PCR tests.

 - Easy communication.
 We benefit from the synthesis of several factors: same time zone, culture, language, values, news context, etc. As a result, remote workers have a deeper understanding of goals, communicate more efficiently, and feel themselves a part of a bigger team all in all leading to a higher quality of work.

 - High labor costs.
 Onshore can become an expensive way of development, especially for countries with high living standards.
 If you are located in a big city or a capital city costs can be reduced by hiring teams from regions of the country.
 However, there are countries where the onshore model can be more efficient compared to nearshore and offshore.
 Everything depends on the living standard and average hourly rates of developers.

 - Tight labor market.
 Finding a local team can become a fundamental task for a company in particular.
 It is not only about the number of available specialists but quality as well.
 Almost all experienced senior professionals in the USA work for large corporations and in the realities of CIS countries, they work for offshore projects on the contrary.
 The limited talent pipeline is the main reason why local companies hire offshore development teams.

 - Backdoor offshoring.
 There are companies that without notice delegate part of the work to offshore companies.
 As a result quality of work can be lower and a reasonable question arises – what is the point of hiring local developers if an offshore team can be contracted without intermediaries?

 To sum up

-Instead of long conclusions, we created a summary table about peculiarities of onshore, nearshore, and offshore models.
+Instead of long conclusions, we created a summary table about the peculiarities of onshore, nearshore, and offshore models.
 You should simply make your choice.